 The empirical success of deep learning is notable in a vast array of applications such as image recognition \cite{krizhevsky2012imagenet}, speech recognition \cite{hinton2012deep} and other applications \cite{goodfellow2016deep,schmidhuber2015deep}.
 In spite of many recent advances, this empirical success continues to outpace the development of a concrete theoretical understanding of the optimization process; in particular, the answer to the question of how and when deep learning algorithms generalize well is still open.
 One of the difficulties stems from the nonlinear and complex structure of these networks which are highly non-convex functions, often with millions of parameters.
 Moreover, the design of such networks for specific applications is currently mainly done in practice by trial and error.

-In this paper, we derive Cram\'er-Rao (CR) type lower bounds \cite{rao1947minimum,cramer1946contribution} on the generalization error of these networks, and their generalizations in a Bayesian framework, when the training data is noisy.
+In this paper, we derive Cram\'er-Rao (CR) type lower bounds \cite{rao1947minimum,cramer1946contribution} on the generalization error of these networks, when the training data is noisy.
 These bounds may provide insights in the process of designing and evaluating learning algorithms.
 Our analysis is motivated by the use of CR bounds in engineering as a benchmark for performance evaluations, see e.g. \cite{tichavsky1998posterior,eldar2008rethinking} and references therein, and as a guideline in the process of improving the experimental design.
 To calculate the CR bounds we combine tools from statistical estimation theory and random matrix theory.
 Our analysis is flexible and can be generalized to other learning tasks and architectures.